Banagher: Sir Jonah Barrington

-Sir Jonah Barrington was born in 1760 near Abbeyleix in the Queen's County (Co.
-Laois).
+Sir Jonah Barrington was born in 1760 near Abbeyleix in the Queen's County (County Laois).
 He was first elected to Parliament as a member for Tuam in 1790.
 He lost this seat in 1798 and was elected as a member for Banagher in 1799.
 He voted against the Act of Union in 1801 and as a result, he was deprived of his £1,000 a year sinecure in the Customs House and this also stopped his further advancement.
 In 1809 he published, in five parts, the first volume of the Historic Memoirs of Ireland.
 It is thought that he was induced to delay the second volume – the English government shrinking from the exposure of their conduct in carrying the Act of Union, and it was understood that to purchase his silence he was permitted to reside in France from about 1815.

 In 1827, he published two volumes of Personal Sketches of His Own Times.
 In 1830, by an address from both Houses of Parliament, he was removed from the Bench, in consequence of well-proven misappropriation of public money.
 The third volume of Personal Sketches appeared in 1833 as did the delayed volume of his Historic Memoirs.
 This book was subsequently reproduced in a cheaper form as The Rise and Fall of the Irish Nation.
 His works are interesting, racy, and valuable – although his statements of fact cannot always be depended on – containing much of personal incident, related in a fascinating style.
 He died at Versailles on 8 April 1834.